I’d like to share a comment with you that I got on one of my posts:

 Either way, Thanks for this wonderful article.

 Isn’t that nice?
 Looks like a great comment doesn’t it?
-Unfortunately, not only isn’t it a good comment, it’s actually spam.
+Unfortunately, not only is it not a good comment, it’s actually spam.
 How do I know this?

 Look at the comment again.
 Do you have any idea what article it was made on?
 For that matter, isn’t this the type of comment that could go on any article you read, only changing the name?